alexislaz/gamlss2.ISD/README.md

 # Overview

-The goal of gamlss2.ISD is to estimate the exponent of the Individual Size Distribution for size spectra as described with a bounded Power-Law distribution.
+The goal of gamlss2.ISD is to estimate the exponent of the Individual Size Distribution (ISD) for size spectra as described with a bounded Power-Law distribution.
 The exponent can be estimated from raw body size data within the GAMLSS framework as applied by the `gamlss2` package.
 All the functionalities of the `gamlss2` package can be used.

 # Installation